Impact of charge distribution of soft layers on transient electroosmotic flow of Maxwell fluids in soft nanochannels: Results and Discussion

 Fig. \ref{fig:4} depicts that at early time, velocity profile looks like behavior of electric potential distribution.
 When time flows, depending on the sign of the end-layered charge, the direction of velocity is determined.
+For cases of even $n_p$, the end layered charge has a negative value, leading to a negative values of electroosmotic velocity.
+On the other hand, at odd $n_p$, the end layered charge has a positive value and consequently electroosmotic velocity has positive values.
 Fig. \ref{fig:4}(a)-(d) show that as $\mu_c$ increases, transient and steady velocity are low.
 This is a consequence from the fact that a large $\mu_c$ makes a large friction between polyelectrolytes and fluids.

-Due to viscoelasticity of fluids, through several vibration processes, velocity reaches at the equilibrium state.
+Fig. \ref{fig:5} depicts dimensionless electroosmotic flow as a function of dimensionless time at different locations.
+Due to viscoelasticity of fluids, through fluctuation processes, velocity reaches at the equilibrium state.